jamesheald/COIN/README.md

 ```
 ### Integrating out observation noise

 The actual observation noise that a participant perceives is unknown.
 Therefore, rather than performing a single run of a simulation conditioned on one particular noise sequence, multiple runs of the simulation can be performed, each conditioned on a different noise sequence.
-Inferences can be averaged across runs, thus integrating out the observation noise.
+Averaging inferences across runs integrates out the observation noise.
 To specify the number of runs to perform, use the R property.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;